Eunki as a Researcher

 hi, i am

 Eunki Joung.
-I am a prospective PhD student in HCI, Care, and Ethnography.
+I am a prospective PhD student in Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and Science and Technology Studies (STS).

-I was advised by Prof. Uichin Lee at the Interactive Computing Lab, KAIST, where I recieved M.S. and B.S. in Computing.
+I was advised by Prof. Uichin Lee at the Interactive Computing Lab, KAIST, where I received an M.S. and B.S. in Computing.

-Please see my CV and a selected list of writings.
+Please see my CV, a selected list of writings, and projects.

 As a researcher, I am interested in the following broad questions: